EeErNu/Notes-and-Researches/Research-Raspberry-Pi/README.md

     2. toggl info that shows how much time I worked this week;
     3. weather preditcion;
     4. music player that will play some music `only` in certain periods of daytime.

+Progress:

+    1. twitter feed is implemented with the help of https://github.com/ttezel/twit;

 **To be continued...**